nacdaq-exchange/nacdaq/README.md

 | 2000 | API issue      |    Contact us if you got this |

 # Authorization
+There are two request types - PUBLIC and PRIVATE.
+It is not necessary to attach the headers below for PUBLIC requests.
 You have to attach headers ```X-NACDAQ-API-KEY``` and ```X-NACDAQ-API-SECRET```, containing corresponding credentials (obtained in your profile) in your requests in order to pass API authorization.
 #### PHP example
 ```php